HOW TO MEASURE "EXISTENTIAL FITNESS"

 Both of these point out hazards in becoming ideological (like the tree, that breaks.)

 Nihilism was probably less popular in those days than it is today (possibly due in part to the modern worldview crush.)
-Aesop and Lao Tzu and the gang focused less on the hazards of nihilism, or infinite flexibility, or standing for nothing.
-There’s risk in getting blown around by the wind endlessly, too.
-But they both wrote, after all.
+Aesop and Lao Tzu and the gang focused less on the hazards of nihilism (or infinite flexibility, or standing for nothing, or getting blown around by the wind endlessly.)
+But they weren't nihilistic - after all, both composed the works they're known for.
 That could be seen as an effort to communicate wisdom, which is hardly nihilistic.

 A nihilist claims to explain nothing (like the reed), the ideologue often claims to explain everything (like the tree.)